cotsapaslab/IMSGCexomechip/README.md

 + In step 1,you must first modify the meta file.
 Exemplary meta file used in our analysis is in IMSGCexomechip/src/basic_qc/meta.
 Structure of meta file used   in this analysis is described in ~/IMSGCexomechip/1.basic_qc_pipeline/README.
 You must provide path to your input zcall and gencall PLINK files and output directory.
 In addition, copy controls_bu.zip and controls.zip from our DropBox [link] and expand them to the /IMSGCexomechip/src/basic_qc/ before running the pipeline.
 + In step 2.2, careful inspection of cluster plots before outlier removal is advised.
 + In step 3.2, before running the PCA1_1KG_MSchip_exome_hg19.sh script on computer cluster, you must specify path to your copy of 1000 Genomes data (Phase 3), which should be in binary (bed/bim/fam) PLINK format and parsed per chromosome (e.g. chr1.bed/bim/fam, chr2.bed/bim/fam etc).
 These files are not provided in this distribution.
++ In step 8.2, before running the PCA1_1KG_MSchip_exome_hg19.sh script on computer cluster, you must specify path to your copy of 1000 Genomes data (Phase 3), which should be in binary (bed/bim/fam) PLINK format and parsed per chromosome (e.g. chr1.bed/bim/fam, chr2.bed/bim/fam etc).
+These files are not provided in this distribution.
++ In step 10, we use FlashPCA, as a faster and equivalent alternative to EIGENSOFT.

 ### Notes about options
++ In step 1, detailed instructions, pipeline workflow and options are described in /IMSGCexomechip/src/basic_qc/README.txt
++ In step 1.2, when processing datasets with N > 3,000 individuals, it is recommended to run the QC on a computer cluster with a week wall-time.
++ In step 3.2, third variable is the population under study, which was EUR in our experiment.
+All possible populations are: EUR ASN AFR AMR.
+Outlier detection is based on 6 standard deviations (smartpca default setting).
+Outliers are removed within 10 iterations (smartpca default setting), where each iteration consists of following steps: calculation of PCs, detection of outliers (individuals outside 6 SDs), removal of outliers, re-calculation of PCs.
++ In step 6.1, when processing datasets with N > 3,000 individuals, cluster analyses can be very slow.
+Use cluster of computers for parallel computing as described in PLINK notes.
++ In step 7.1, which runs run-diffmiss-qc.pl to identify variants with significant missingness differences between cases and controls, the default p is set to p<0.0001.
++ In step 10, we use FlashPCA to calculate first 20 PCs by default.
+One can change this by typing a different number after the --ndim flag.
-In step 12, note that the `+ logscale` option is required because the per-stratum association files list effect betas, NOT odds ratios (remember that `beta = ln(OR)` ).
++ In step 12, note that the `+ logscale` option is required because the per-stratum association files list effect betas, NOT odds ratios (remember that `beta = ln(OR)` ).

 ### Structure and description of files and directories in this distribution